 Step 2: Remove, sort by categories or toss

-Start on the let side of the top shelf, removing items and placing them into groups on the floor based on the above categories.
-Toss out items that are used up, you absolutely never use, are expired, or that you just don’t want to keep.
-There probably aren’t too many items that you’ll find in a bathroom decluttering project that are right for donation.
-But you should separate paper and cardboard items as well as empty plastic and glass containers for recycling wherever possible.
-Continue emptying the shelves, cabinets, and drawers, sorting items by categories as you go.
+Start on the left side of the top shelf, removing items and placing them into groups on the floor based on the above categories.
+Toss out items that are used up, you absolutely never use, are expired, or that you just don't want to keep.

 Step 3: Vacuum and then wipe down those shelves and drawers with cleaner